-ICT must be managed through a transparent and inclusive change process.
-3. Training & Education Training of Electoral Staff Effective and competent staff at the national, regional and polling levels are vital for a credible election.
-Training is dependent upon the timely recruitment of staff.
-Development of training materials, including polling manual, is dependent upon the finalisation of all rules and regulations relating to the election and polling.
-It can be helpful for stakeholders to be able to monitor training, to enhance both their confidence and awareness.
-Staff should be supplied with easy-to-understand reference materials to support them in all aspects of their work.
-Failure to adequately train staff can inadvertently undermine the integrity of the process, as technical mistakes can be perceived as deliberate.
-Voter Education Informing the public on all aspects of the election, including voter registration and polling, is critical to ensure participation and confidence.
-Voter education needs to be planned in advance to ensure the timely rollout of activities/information.
-Development of material is dependent on finalisation of electoral rules and regulations and also funding of the electoral body.
-Special planning for particular groups/communities, including women, youth, persons with disabilities, minorities etc should also be factored in.
-Failure to adequately inform the electorate in a timely manner can impact on levels of participation which can impact the integrity of the election.
-4. Participation & Registration Party and Candidate Registration An inclusive registration process for parties and candidates is vital to ensure participation rights and freedom of association.
-The procedures for registration of parties and candidates must be clearly established in law and all outstanding matters must be resolved in good time so as not to impact on other stages of the process, such as the campaign.
-Decisions to deny registration must only be taken when there is a clear breach or failure to respect the rules the approach should ideally be one of inclusivity as far as possible.
-Where parties conduct primaries, these must be done on a fair and inclusive basis.
+Voter education needs to be planned in advance to ensure the timely roll-out of activities/information.
+Development of material is dependent on

+- finalisation of electoral rules and regulations and also funding of the electoral body. - planning groups/communities, including women, youth persons with disabilities, minorities etc should also - Failure to adequately inform the electorate in a timely manner can impact on levels of participation which can impact the integrity of the election.

+4 Participation & Registration

+- Party and Candidate Registration • The procedures for registration of parties and - candidates must be clearly established in law and all outstanding matters must be resolved in good time so as not to impact on other stages of the process, such as the campaign. - Decisions to deny registration must only be taken when there is a clear breach or failure to respect the rules - the approach should ideally be one of inclusivity as far as possible. - Where parties conduct primaries, these must be done on a fair and inclusive basis.
 Flawed primaries can lead to localised tensions and exclusion of particular groups/communities.
-Administrative procedures and requirements, such as signatures or costs, should not be overly burdensome or a barrier to representation.
-Consideration should be given to special groups who may require specific assistance to facilitate participation, including women, youth, persons with disabilities and minorities.
-Failure to ensure an inclusive and participatory approach to registration of parties and candidates can impact on the integrity of the process.
-Voter Registration Effective voter registration and creation of an inclusive voter register are vital in order to ensure eligible citizens have both the right and opportunity to vote.
+Administrative procedures and requirements, such - as signatures or costs, should not be overly burdensome or a barrier to representation.
+Consideration should be given to special groups who may require specific assistance to facilitate participation, including women, youth, persons - with disabilities and minorities Failure to ensure an inclusive and participatory approach to registration of parties and candidates can impact on the integrity of the process.